ozihler/teamsmells/chapters/The-Learner.md

 ## Questions and Indications to identify a Learner
 * What is your main motivation to work in the team?
 (Learning new technologies)
+* What kind of technologies do you use in the current codebase?
+(A lot of different ones)

 ## How does it happen?
 * There is no decision-making process, peer pressure, or other oversight to limit the number of technologies used in a project.